Share this!

 - Be patient: Avoid opening the oven door too early, as sudden temperature changes can cause the cake to collapse.

-How to store Chocolate Chiffon Cake
+How to Store this Chocolate Chiffon Cake

 - Room Temperature (Best Option): Store in an airtight container or under a cake dome for up to 2 days to keep it soft and airy.